sarahconfrancisco/FullStack/README.md

 ```

 ### Models
 There are models for every table.
 Associations between models are established in ActiveRecord.
 Restaurants belong to users, reviews belong to a restaurant and a user, restaurant_types belong to a restaurant and a type.
 Most queries are done in ActiveRecord (finding the current user or all reviews for the current restaurant) but queries made by users are executed in pure SQL for speed.
+The user inputs strings for types and location so it is important to sanitize those inputs.

 ```Ruby
 class Review < ActiveRecord::Base